jgalvagna333/INST326---Python-FInal-Project/README.md

 # Final_Project326

-For this final project in python we use openweathermapAPI to obtain weather information about cities inputed by the user.
+For this final project I collaborated with three other people to use openweathermapAPI to obtain weather information about cities inputed by the user.